Magnifying Networks for Images with Billions of Pixels: Results Discussion

 \section{Results \& Discussion}

 To evaluate the proposed method, using the optimization framework described in the previous section we trained 3-layer and 4-layer MagNets on the task of cancer detection from WSIs.
-A summary of the results is presented in Table~\ref{table:results} which shows the area under the receiver operating characteristic curve (AUROC) -- the standard evaluation metric used in the related literature~\cite{WangKhosGargIrsh+2016,TellLaakCiom2021,EhteVetaJoha+2017,LitjBandEhteGees+2018} -- obtained using different configurations of the proposed method and the state of the art in the literature.
-Considering that to the best of our knowledge there is no existing work which utilizes only slide-level information on the Camelyon17 data set, the comparison in the table is made with the best reported competitor performances on Camelyon16~\cite{TellLaakCiom2021} (which would be fair to say overall provides a lesser challenge, thus, if anything, making the comparison disadvantageous to our method).
+A summary of the results is presented in Table~\ref{table:results} which shows the area under the receiver operating characteristic curve (AUROC) -- the standard evaluation metric used in the related literature~\cite{WangKhosGargIrsh+2016,TellLaakCiom2021,EhteVetaJoha+2017,LitjBandEhteGees+2018} -- obtained using different configurations of the proposed method.
+Note that we only present our results since we were unable to identify any existing work on Camelyon17 that employs a more sophisticated than tiling approach to the ``where'' problem in a weakly--supervised fashion.

 Interrogating our findings further, we note that although the 3--layer MagNet achieves better separation between macro-metastasis and normal cases, the 4--layer MagNet does better on micro-metastasis, as well as on the ITC cases.
 The latter is unsurprising given that a 4-layer MagNet makes use of finer-grain detail (cells are visible in Figure~\ref{fig:layer4example}).
 Perhaps more importantly, the 4--layer MagNet performs well on ITC cases with a $63\%$ AUROC despite the lack of ITC examples in our training set.